fpole/fpole/README.md

 </br>

 - 👋 Hi, I’m @fpole
-- 🌱 I completed an intensive 16-week web development course at the end of 2023 with the School of Code
+- 🌱 School of Code of graduate
-- 📈 Coming from a background in Systems Engineering, I'm excited to move forward with a career in tech!
+- 📈 Previously a Systems Engineer
+- 👨‍💻 Currently working at Buzz Interactive

 ---